 Art is art.
 Acknowledging it's context and cultural relevance is important, but by no means required, or even possible in any meaningful sense in many case.

-I am taking commissions for module builds again - finally!!
+I am taking commissions for synth builds.
+UK ONLY for now.
 DM for details :)

 To the question about Reich and progress, I have kind of mixed feelings about all this.
 On the one hand, I think holding people accountable for their behavior is critical, but on the other hand we (here in the US) live in a very punishment oriented culture and seem to prefer to hurt people rather than to help them grow and work through their issues.
 On the other other hand, abusers or racists are often great at playing the game, so protecting people from harm can very much be in tension with the desire to help others improve (rather than just be cancelled).